ariawisp/codexpc/README.md

 # codexpc

-Local macOS XPC daemon and client for GPT‑OSS inference on Apple Silicon.
+Local macOS XPC daemon for GPT‑OSS inference on Apple Silicon.

 - Transport: libxpc (Mach service LaunchAgent)
 - Daemon: Swift + ObjC++ bridge to GPT‑OSS Metal C API
-- Client: Kotlin/Native via Objective‑C/C interop to libxpc

 This repo is macOS‑only and focuses on low‑latency local inference.
 It does not depend on HTTP/SSE.